Germany: Scholz, Macron discuss Ukraine in Berlin | DW | 25.01.2022

 "If there is an attack, there will be retaliation and the price (for Russia) will be very high," Macron said.

-Scholz also said a Russian threat to Ukraine's territorial integrity would be bear "serious consequences" for Moscow.
+Scholz also said a Russian threat to Ukraine's territorial integrity would be bear a "very high price" for Moscow.
 In addition, he defended how the German government has handled the crisis.

 "We have done a great deal to actively support economic development and democratic development in Ukraine," Scholz said.